Obtaining a Seller's PermitOpen All Close All

 Likewise, labor charges to install or apply property which has been sold is not ordinarily subject to sales tax (note: the labor charge should be stated separately on the bill).

 There are many rules governing what is taxable.
-You are encouraged to call the CDTFA's Information Center 800-400-7115 or contact your nearest CDTFA office for information on what is taxable for your business.
+You are encouraged to contact our Customer Service Center.

-If you have a business partner, or if the business is managed by corporate officers or limited liability company managers, members or officers, those persons will also be asked to furnish some of the information listed above.
+If you have a business partner, or if the business is managed by corporate officers or limited liability company managers, members or officers, those persons will also be asked to furnish some of the required information.

 Yes.
 While most of the information you provide to the CDTFA is confidential, some is subject to public disclosure, such as the information on your seller's permit and the closeout date of your business, if applicable.
 Under certain conditions, your account information, including underreporting and outstanding liabilities, may be shared with the other government agencies.